inu1997/neural_network_snake/README.md

 # neural_network_snake
 Neural network snake game player with genetic algorithm.
-..And I think it's quite fun and meaningful to preserve it on github.
+...And I think it's quite fun and meaningful to preserve it on github.

 ## What does it do?
 It trains the neural network to play snake game which runs in the terminal.